-This drawing application “prettifies” drawn shapes.
+This drawing application “prettifies” drawn shapes, it is intended as an aid for the interaction with drawing application.
 For example, if the user draws a rough rectangle the application is going to make it pretty/regularized (i.e. with four straight lines) and of the appropriate size.
 The user will be able to change the color of the stroke, the fill and also the width of the stroke before drawing.
 We also developed:

-- The ability to draw using the user’s hand through the webcam;
+- BONUS: The ability to draw using the user’s hand through the webcam;

 The application is developed in React and the drawn strokes are displayed as SVG components.
 The code and build instructions can be found at the following repository.